 We partner with employers, workforce development and apprenticeship programs throughout Georgia to connect our clients to their open job and career opportunities.
 We ONLY partner with employers, workforce development and apprenticeship programs whose opportunities are open to individuals WITH felonies.

-We regularly offer financial and credit wellness workshops and partner with local financial wellness organizations and banks to offer support to our clients with their financial goals on their path to self sufficiency and financial health and wellness.
+We regularly offer financial literacy, money management and credit wellness workshops and partner with local financial wellness organizations and banks to empower our clients having a basic grasp of money matters and its four fundamental pillars (debt, budgeting, saving, and investing) and by offering support to them with their financial goals on their path to self sufficiency and financial health and wellness.

 Clients are provided easy paced training on how to be successfully engaged and skilled in how to navigate a virtual world as well as access critical technology needed for job searching: use computers, video conferencing services, creating email accounts, using Google calendars, creating social media and LinkedIn accounts.